Native American Culture Beneficial Uses – Tribal Cultural Uses of Water

 Background

-Chapter 2 of the Basin Plan identifies the beneficial uses to be protected and current waterbody designations for the North Coast Region.
+Chapter 2 of the Basin Plan identifies the Native American Culture (CUL) beneficial use along with others to be protected across the North Coast Region.
 These beneficial uses include the uniform statewide list of beneficial uses and descriptions adopted by the State Water Board in 1972, as updated in 1996, as well as five region specific beneficial uses including Native American Culture (CUL).
-This region-specific beneficial use and numerous designations were incorporated into the Basin Plan in 2003, through a Basin Plan amendment process largely informed by Native American Tribes indigenous to the North Coast Region.

 Native American Culture (CUL): Uses of water that support the cultural and/or traditional rights of indigenous people such as subsistence fishing and shellfish gathering, basket weaving and jewelry material collection, navigation to traditional ceremonial locations, and ceremonial uses.